 Call before 4 PM and most orders ship out the SAME DAY!

 Most vehicles are equipped with an open differential from the factory.
 This type of differential is perfect on dry pavement, as it allows the axles turn at different speeds when cornering.
 However, an open differential is less than ideal when one or both tires lose traction.
 In these situations, the tire with no traction spins, and the tire with traction does nothing.
 We carry open differentials as complete units, or as separate cases and internals, from both OEM and aftermarket manufacturers.
 Our selection of internals including spider gears, side gears and other internal components is unmatched.

 Find an open differential carrier or internal replacement parts for your application in our Differential Parts Guides under the “Cases & Internal Parts” section.

-Limited-Slip Differentials generate more traction than the open differential.
-Most Limited-Slip Differentials, sometimes called posi’s or positraction differentials, use clutches to drive both tires, but allow the clutches to slip when the vehicle corners and the axles need to turn at different speeds.
-However, the Detroit Truetrac & Wavetrac® units act as open differentials but apply torque to drive the tire with the most traction.
+A Limited-Slip Differential generates more traction than the open differential.
+Most Limited-Slips, sometimes called posi’s or positraction diffs, use clutches to drive both tires, but allow the clutches to slip when the vehicle corners and the axles need to turn at different speeds.
+However, the Detroit Truetrac & Wavetrac® units act as an open differential but apply torque to drive the tire with the most traction.

 Read more about our selection of Limited Slip-Differentials including Eaton Truetrac & Posi, Wavetrac, Auburn HP, Pro and OEM units:

-A spool is a solid carriers that does not allow axle differentiation.
+A spool is a solid carrier that does not allow axle differentiation.
 Both axles turn all the time.
-However, spools can’t disengage like a locker, so the tires will chirp when the vehicle corners.
+Spools can’t disengage like a locker, so the tires will chirp when the vehicle corners.
 Tire wear will increase.
 Spools are most often used in racing applications, and occasionally in off road applications.